 Sponsored

-Median price ¥500, mean ¥582 — that's the lowest price center across the monthly category reports (compared to outfits at ¥1,200 and hairstyles at ¥800).
-27% free with most releases sitting around ¥500 reflects a creator strategy of distributing tools widely to embed them into the modding workflow, rather than charging premium prices.
+Median price ¥500, mean ¥589 — the lowest price center across the monthly category reports (outfits sit at ¥1,200, hairstyles at ¥900 the same month).
+About a quarter free with most releases around ¥500 reflects a creator strategy of distributing tools widely to embed them into the modding workflow, rather than charging premium prices.

 Features: MA support and editor extensions, side by side